 Bioinformatics context: from life data science to functional information about biological systems and unconventional species.
 Sequence analysis and systems biology both consist in the interpretation of biological information at the molecular level, that concern mainly intra-cellular compounds.
 Analyzing genome-level information is the main issue of sequence analysis.
 The ultimate goal here is to build a full catalogue of bio-products together with their functions, and to provide efficient methods to characterize such bio-products in genomic sequences.
 In regards, contextual physiological information includes all cell events that can be observed when a perturbation is performed over a living system.
 Analyzing contextual physiological information is the main issue of systems biology.

 For a long time, computational methods developed within sequence analysis and dynamical modeling had few interplay.
-However, the emergence and the democratization of new sequencing technologies (NGS, metagenomics) provides information to link systems with genomics sequences.
+However, the emergence and the democratization of new sequencing technologies (NGS, metagenomics) provides information to link systems with genomic sequences.
 In this research area, the Dyliss team focuses on linking genomic sequence analysis and systems biology.